 Meanwhile, another study also showed that PCOS patients who took cinnamon supplements for 8 weeks had “significant reductions in insulin resistance” (source).

-3. Regulates Blood Sugar Levels
+3. May Regulate Blood Sugar Levels

 When you’re experiencing a lot of stress or inflammation, your body needs more energy.